yichigo/Classify-Gestures-by-Reading-Muscle-Activity/README.md

 For example, if you want to run the Decision Tree (DT) model, open DT.ipynb and run it.

-Similarly for the other models.
+Similarly for the other models.# Classify-Gestures-by-Reading-Muscle-Activity